A 12-Week Creative Community

 We’ll be meeting in a hundred-year-old ballroom in Northeast Portland.
 A big, beautiful space that’s held plenty of gatherings and celebrations over the years.
 That’s where we’ll have our structured time together each Sunday.

 Downstairs is Laverne’s, a cozy neighborhood bar with good food and easy company.
-It’s the perfect spot to grab a bite before we start or hang out afterward to keep the conversations rolling.
-Think class upstairs and recess below.
+It’s the perfect spot to grab a bite before we start or hang out afterward to keep the conversations cruising along.
+We’re havin’ class upstairs and recess below.

 Who is hosting this thing?